-Usage scenarios of 6G are still under discussion in various 6G related R&D projects around the world, including in ITU-R. At its June 2023 meeting, ITU-R WP5D agreed to a new draft recommendation for the IMT-2030 Framework, which brings the usage scenarios for 6G closer to formal adoption.
+Usage scenarios of 6G are still under discussion in various 6G related R&D projects around the world, including in ITU-R (Recommendation ITU-R M.2160).
 ITU-R Working Party 4B is working on the definitions for the satellite component of IMT-2030.

-Based on the current draft IMT-2030 Framework agreed upon by ITU-R WP 5G, enhancing the three main usage scenarios of 5G (which are all communication-based usage scenarios) is envisioned.
+In M.2160, enhancing the three main usage scenarios of 5G (which are all communication-based usage scenarios) is envisioned.
 The future generation is also envisaged to include new usage scenarios going beyond pure communication by combining communication-based usages with new non-communication techniques.
 Specifically, new usage scenarios will arise from integrated artificial intelligence (AI) as well as joint communication and sensing, which previous generation networks were not designed to support.
 Table 1 presents a summary of IMT-2030 usage scenario categorization.
 Figure 3 depicts these usage scenarios, as agreed upon by ITU-R, in a graphical format, including relationship with usage scenarios of IMT-2020 (5G).